ivanbarto/havas-assignment/README.md

 ## About the app

-This app allows us to see the repositories related to the Kotlin language based on a master-detail pattern.
-To achieve this, it consumes the public Github API.
+This app allows us to see the reddit posts based on a master-detail pattern.

-There is also a Jetpack Compose Version!
-Check it out: https://github.com/ivanbarto/kotlin-repos-compose

 Let's take a quick look at it: